Some Basic Facts about the Japanese LanguageThe position of Japanese in the language landscape

 General Characteristics

-Although the origin of the Japanese language and its relationship to other languages remain subjects of some debate among scholars, on a practical level, the Japanese language bears little resemblance to any other language that would make it easier to understand or learn by speakers of some other specific language.
+Although the origin of the Japanese language and its relationship to other languages remain subjects of some debate among scholars, on a practical level, setting aside the writing system, the Japanese language bears little resemblance to any other language that would make it easier to understand or learn by speakers of some other specific language.

-More importantly, however, the structure of the Japanese language, being radically different from most other languages, makes it particularly difficult to learn, even for Chinese speakers, who share a subset of the logogram characters (kanji) used in Japanese to write a language that is totally different from Chinese.
-While there is a commonality of a subset of the logograms, the Chinese language itself is not related to the Japanese language, regardless of that partial commonality of orthography.
+More importantly, however, the structure of the Japanese language, being radically different from most other languages, makes it particularly difficult to learn, even for Chinese speakers, who share a subset of the logogram characters (kanji) used to write Japanese.
+While there is a commonality of a subset of the logograms, the Chinese language itself—and particularly with regard to syntax—is not related to the Japanese language, regardless of a partial commonality of orthography.

 Writing SystemWorld-class Complexity and Diversity of Writing Systems